splunk/public-o11y-docs/_includes/gdi/java-20-metrics-equivalences.rst

 The following table shows the previous metric names and the current names used by OpenTelemetry Java 2.0 and higher.
 When a metric isn't available, the table suggests a similar metric or calculation where possible.

+OpenTelemetry Java 2.0 also brings new metrics.
 For a full list of OpenTelemetry Java 2.0 metrics, see :ref:`java-otel-metrics-attributes`.

 .. list-table::
   :header-rows: 1